Appendix C: Procedures of the Subcommittee on Student Conduct for Law Students

 10. § 3.10 Subcommittee means the Subcommittee on Student Discipline for Law Students, consisting of three (3) faculty Members and (2) student Members.
 Any hearing before, submission to or deliberations by the Subcommittee shall include all five (5) Members then serving.
 Except as otherwise provided herein, Subcommittee decisions shall be by majority vote.

 11. § 3.11 Witness means a person called upon to provide information at a Subcommittee hearing or in a Secretary's investigation.
-All law students and University employees shall cooperate fully when called upon to be Witnesses, and any refusal to be interviewed or to produce evidence may be a matter for disciplinary or employment action.
-A Witness may refuse to testify or produce evidence which would tend to inculpate that person in any Violation of University or College Regulations or in any violation of law.
+All law students and university employees shall cooperate fully when called upon to be Witnesses, and any refusal to be interviewed or to produce evidence may be a matter for disciplinary or employment action.
+A Witness may refuse to testify or produce evidence which would tend to inculpate that person in any Violation of university or College Regulations or in any violation of law.
 Any statement by or evidence of Respondent made or produced by Respondent to Counsel or an Adviser in that person's capacity as Counsel or Adviser is privileged.

 Part C. General Definitions and Guidelines

-1. § 4.01 Formal Charge means a statement of the Violation(s) charged with reference to the relevant University Regulations and College of Law Disciplinary Rules, and a statement of the ultimate facts which constitute the specification of the Violations(s) charged.
+1. § 4.01 Formal Charge means a statement of the Violation(s) charged with reference to the relevant university Regulations and College of Law Disciplinary Rules, and a statement of the ultimate facts which constitute the specification of the Violations(s) charged.

 2. § 4.02 Formal Notice means a statement that the Respondent is alleged to have been involved in a possible Violation, a summary statement of the alleged facts, and specification of the Violation(s) suggested by the alleged facts.